allabe93/employee_attrition_predictor/README.md

 This project aims to predict employee attrition based on various features such as age, salary, job satisfaction, work-life balance, years at the company, and others.
 The main objective is to help organizations identify potential employee attrition risks and take appropriate actions to retain valuable employees.

+To achieve this goal we created a Streamlit web app which predicts the probability of employee attrition using a logistic regression model that was trained on preprocessed data.
+The app starts by importing necessary libraries and loading the files (data, scaler, and model) and sets up the structure of the web page with headers, an image, and text.
+It then generates input fields for each feature using the generate_input() function and the st.selectbox() function for the overtime feature.
+The user inputs are collected and preprocessed (e.g., encoding the overtime feature and scaling the input data) before being fed into the saved logistic regression model to generate a prediction.
+The prediction is then displayed as a probability, with different colors depending on the risk level of employee attrition.
+The "magic" happens when the user's input data is gathered, preprocessed, and the trained model is used to make a prediction.
+Once the prediction is achieved, it can be displayed it to the user with appropriate formatting

 ## Overview
 The project consists of several components:
 1. Data Analysis and Feature Engineering: exploratory data analysis was performed on the IBM HR Analytics Employee Attrition & Performance dataset from Kaggle, and features were engineered for better model performance.